Budapest Criteria | Vitamin C Prevention | Multidisciplinary Management | Early Treatment Critical

 - Inexpensive and safe

-- Use in high-risk cases
+- Reasonable to use in high-risk fractures

 - Early mobilization (avoid prolonged immobilization)